Social Network Dynamics and Social Development among Preschoolers (2021-2022)

 This project team was originally part of the Education & Human Development theme of Bass Connections, which ended in 2022.
-See related team, Social Network Dynamics and Social Development among Preschoolers (2021-2022).
+See earlier related team, Social Network Dynamics and Social Development Among Preschoolers (2020-2021).

 Image: Preschool programs, by Seattle Parks, licensed under CC BY 2.0

 - Michael Gaffrey, Arts & Sciences-Psychology and Neuroscience

 Rhayoung Park, Interdisciplinary Data Science - Masters

 The Little School of Duke